A Novel Approach To Assess Dynamic Treatment Regimes Embedded In A Smart With An Ordinal Outcome: Introduction

 \section{Introduction}

-Personalized medicine is an increasingly important theme in biomedical research.
-Dynamic treatment regimes (DTRs) \citep{murphy03,robins04} offer a vehicle to operationalize personalized medicine in time-varying treatment settings; they are often used in the management of chronic conditions where a patient is typically treated at multiple stages, e.g., alcohol and drug abuse \citep{lei2012}, tobacco addiction \citep{chak09}, chronic types of cancer \citep{ThallJNCI2007,zhao11,Wang2012}, HIV infection \citep{ROR2008}, and mental illnesses \citep{dl04,ShortreedMoodie2012,chak_laber12, Laber2015,RuiSong2015}.
-Precisely, DTRs are decision rules that recommend sequences of treatments based on an individual patient's evolving treatment and covariate history.
-Once constructed based on data, these rules can be employed to give treatments to the patients to optimize the outcome, depending on the individual patient's medical history.
+Personalized treatments constitute an increasingly important theme in today's health science.
+Dynamic treatment regimes (DTRs) \citep{murphy03, Chakraborty2014, Tsiatis2019} offer a vehicle to operationalize personalized interventions in time-varying settings.
+They are often used in the management of chronic conditions where a subject is typically treated at multiple stages, e.g., alcohol and drug abuse \citep{Ertefaie2016}, tobacco addiction \citep{chak09}, diabetes \citep{Luckett2019}, cancer \citep{Wang2012, Xu2016, Kidwell2018cancer}, HIV infection \citep{ROR2008}, and mental illnesses \citep{Zhang2018}.
+Precisely, DTRs are decision rules that recommend sequences of actions based on an individual's treatment and covariate history.
+Once constructed based on data, these rules can be employed to optimize the health outcome, depending on the individual's history.